DECO3801-HelloWorld/studio-build/README.md

 The terminal screen also prints various actions that have been performed such as users uploading photos, connecting and disconnecting.

+## Security, Ethical & Privacy Considerations
+Security of the connection between the client device and the hub is handled by standard Wi-Fi security protocols.
+We have decided to use nothing weaker than WPA2, as is the standard for non-enterprise organisations.
+It is assumed that all users only post images to the screen that they are comfortable sharing with other people in the room.
+It is policy to never write these images to disk.
+This means that when the user disconnects the images will be permanantly removed from memory and there is no risk of future users seeing their images.
+Proximity is a consideration to ensure that the user can see everyone that can access the screen.
+This gives the user confidence that they're only sharing their images with people they trust them with.

 ## Team Members

 All the people working on this project: